Conservative legal experts attack Trump's push to dismantle Obamacare in court

 Last year, the Justice Department said it only partly agreed with O'Connor's ruling, saying then that the judge should have left some parts of the law in effect, including provisions expanding Medicaid to cover millions of America's poorest, creating health insurance marketplaces, and providing subsidies for low-and-moderate income people.

-Submitting a friend of court brief for himself and three others, Prof. Jonathan Adler of Case Western Reserve University's law school said, "The four of us do not agree on much, particularly where the Affordable Care Act is concerned, but we all agree that the decision below is unmoored from law or contemporary doctrine."
+Submitting a friend of court brief for himself and three others, Jonathan Adler, a law professor at Case Western Reserve University, said, "The four of us do not agree on much, particularly where the Affordable Care Act is concerned, but we all agree that the decision below is unmoored from law or contemporary doctrine."

 They said that when some parts of a law become unenforceable and courts look at whether other parts can survive, the key question is whether Congress would have preferred to keep some parts of the law instead of junking the entire thing.
 In this case, they said, Congress affected only the tax penalty in the Affordable Care Act and left the rest of the law untouched.
 "Congressional intent is clear," their brief said.
 "A court's insistence on nonetheless substituting its own judgement for that of Congress usurps congressional power."